sergeantd83/SAT-Smart-Autotune-Thermostat-/README.md

 Note:
 This development is discontinued.
 The SAT project is evolving and it has it's own Home Assistant custom integration.
-You can follow the era of this project here https://github.com/Alexwijn/SAT
+You can follow the new era of this project here https://github.com/Alexwijn/SAT